Smart City Karlsruhe

 In Karlsruhe, digitalization is thought of as a holistic, cross-locational and agile process.
-The fact that the fan-shaped city is one of the most digital cities in Germany is highlighted, among other things, by the 2nd place in the 2019 Bitkom e.V.
-Smart City Award.
-The digital association analysed 81 major German cities in the categories administration, IT and communication, energy and environment, mobility and society, and ranked Karlsruhe second behind Hamburg and ahead of Stuttgart.
+The fact that the fan-shaped city is one of the most digital cities in Germany is highlighted, among other things, by the 3rd place in Bitkom´s Smart City Index 2021.
+The digital association analysed 81 major German cities in the categories administration, IT and communication, energy and environment, mobility and society, and ranked Karlsruhe third behind Hamburg and Cologne.

 Among 35 pioneer cities, Karlsruhe is the only german city that is part of the G20 Global Smart City Alliance of the World Economic Forum.
 The Alliance establishes and advances global policy norms to help accelerate best practices, mitigate potential risks, and foster greater openness and public trust.

 The Smart City Karlsruhe is characterized by numerous projects in the fields of mobility, administration, infrastructure, energy, as well as cultural and creative industries and much more.
 When it comes to their implementation, Karlsruhe can count on a large network of stakeholders and expertise from the local digital industry.

 The Karlsruhe ‘Stadtgeist’ Augmented History App is a free service provided by the city for its citizens and visitors with stories from, with and about Karlsruhe.
 The app makes it easy to explore the fan-shaped city on your own with your smartphone.
 More than 100 exciting video and audio contributions await you at numerous city landmarks, opening up new perspectives on the past and future of Karlsruhe.
 The app is designed for people who live in Karlsruhe or visit the fan-shaped city and want to go on an exciting discovery tour with their smartphone.